Caesio caerulaurea: Spawning behaviour

 Caesio caerulaurea has a definite pattern of courtship with six distinct patterns.
-Firstly as the dusk approaches 1-2 males approach a female and start to nip and butt her abdomen, which is swollen.
-This takes place 60-90 minutes ahead of spawning.
+Firstly as the dusk approaches 1–2 males approach a female and start to nip and butt her abdomen, which is swollen.
+This takes place 60–90 minutes ahead of spawning.
 The fish then interrupt this behaviour and return to their shoals.
-Less than 60 minutes prior to actual spawning 2-6 males will compete to get their abdomen as close to the female’s as they can.
+Less than 60 minutes prior to actual spawning 2–6 males will compete to get their abdomen as close to the female's as they can.
 Once a male has excluded the other males the pair swim upwards in a spiral to the surface where the eggs and milt are released.
-This is followed by other “sneaker” males who release their own milt at the spot where the original pair spawned.
-Sometimes a pair can avoid being followed by “sneaker” males.
+This is followed by other "sneaker" males who release their own milt at the spot where the original pair spawned.
+Sometimes a pair can avoid being followed by "sneaker" males.

 Fisheries

 Caesio caerulaurea is an important quarry for coastal fisheries, and is frequently recorded in fish markets in Indonesia and the Philippines.
 They are caught using drive-in nets, gill nets, fish traps, trawls and handlines.
-The juveniles eniles are used as tuna baitfish in some areas.
+The juveniles are used as tuna baitfish in some areas.
 It is normally caught as part of a multispecies catches of fusiliers.
 There is also illegal fishing of this species using blasts from explosives thrown in the sea.